-Networking and chatting with lots of different people can be draining.
-So if you’re traveling to Castelrotto for a business trip, you’ll be thrilled to learn that there are some excellent places to relax and unwind near these convention centers:
+Mingling and networking with lots of new people can be exhausting.
+So if you’re in Castelrotto on a business trip, you’ll be thrilled to hear that there are some great places to kick back and relax near these popular convention centers:

 Forum Brixen (12 miles away).